apache/qpid-dispatch/doc/book/introduction.rst

 settlement and disposition across a network such that delivery guarantees are met.
-In other words: the router network will deliver the message, possibly via several intermediate routers, *and* it will route the acknowledgement of that message by the ultimate reciever back across the same path.
+In other words: the router network will deliver the message, possibly via several intermediate routers, *and* it will route the acknowledgement of that message by the ultimate receiver back across the same path.
 This means that *responsibility* for the message is transfered from the original sender to the ultimate receiver *as if they were directly connected*.
 However this is done via a flexible network